 Oli Words must be ʻōlelo Hawai‘i.
 As such, it would generally be safe to use a traditionally known and used oli/mele for a Haʻakoa.
 However, new oli/mele may be created as long as ʻōlelo Hawai‘i is accurate and appropriate.
 Note: If you are considering using a word that is not in Puku's Hawaiian Dictionary, we would discourage such use.
 Having said this, we realize that cultures evolve as does the language, so this needs to be taken into consideration as well.
 Lastly, be conscientious of and follow appropriate enunciation and diction in oli/mele.

 Complexity Though hula kahiko movements are abundant they can also be complex and difficult to learn.
-It is recommended that you keep your haʻakoa basic and simple to learn so that more time and energy can be focused on facial expressions and building mana.
+It is recommended that you keep your haʻakoa basic and simple to learn so that more time and energy can be focused on facial expressions and building and displaying mana.